-Debt/EBITDA ratio is the comparison of financial borrowings and earnings before interest, taxes, depreciation and amortization.
-This is a very commonly used metric for estimating the business valuations.
-It is a good determinant of financial health and liquidity position of an entity.
-It is a measure of the ability of a company to pay off its debts.
-It compares the financial obligations of a company, inclusive of debt and other liabilities, to the actual cash earnings exclusive of the non-cash expenses.
+The debt-to-EBITDA ratio is a comparison of financial debt to earnings before interest, taxes, depreciation and amortization.
+This is a very common ratio used to estimate business valuations.
+It is a good determinant of a company's financial health and liquidity position.
+It is a measure of a company's ability to pay its debts.
+It compares a company's financial obligations, including debt and other liabilities, with its actual cash earnings excluding non-cash expenses.

-Debt/EBITDA ratio can be used compare the liquidity position of one company to the liquidity position of another company within the same industry.
-A lower debt/EBITDA ratio is a positive indicator that the company has sufficient funds to meet its financial obligations when they fall due.
-A higher debt/EBTIDA ratio means that the company is heavily leveraged and it might face difficulties in paying off its debts.
+The debt/EBITDA ratio can be used to compare a company's liquidity position with that of another company in the same industry.
+A lower debt/EBITDA ratio is a positive indicator that the company has sufficient funds to meet its financial obligations as they come due.
+A higher debt/EBITDA ratio indicates that the company is highly leveraged and may have difficulty repaying its debt.

-Debt/EBITDA is one of the common metrics used by the creditors and rating agencies for assessment of defaulting probability on an issued debt.
-In simple words, it is a method used to quantify and analyze the ability of a company to pay back its debts.
-This ratio facilitates the investor with the approximate time period required by a firm or business to pay off all debts, ignoring factors like interest, depreciation, taxes, and amortization.
+Debt/EBITDA is one of the most common metrics used by creditors and rating agencies to assess the probability of default on an issued debt.
+In simple words, it is a method used to quantify and analyze the ability of a company to repay its debts.
+This ratio provides the investor with the approximate period of time required by a company or business to pay off all its debts, ignoring factors such as interest, depreciation, taxes and amortization.

-A high debt-EBITDA ratio might result in a lower credit score for the business.
-On the contrary, a lower ratio implies the firm’s desire to take on more debt, if required, thereby warning with a comparatively high credit rating.
+A high debt-to-equity ratio could result in a lower credit rating for the company.
+Conversely, a lower ratio indicates the company's willingness to take on more debt if necessary, thus warning of a comparatively high credit rating.

-The debt/EBITDA ratio is calculated by dividing the debts by the Earnings before Interest, Taxes, Depreciation, and Amortization (EBITDA).
+The ratio is calculated by dividing a company's total debt by its Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA):

 Debt/EBITDA ratio = Liabilities / EBITDA